emdash/brainbox/design.md

 > - each edge is a tuple of vertices, (*u*, *v*), where:
 >  - *u*, *v* are elements of *E*

-In the case of GtdGraph, sets are represented as subdirectories under the *data directory*.

-In particular, *V* corresponds to the `nodes` subdirectory.
-There are multiple *edge sets*.
-The `dependencies` set expresses task dependency relationships.
-The `contexts` set expresses context membership.
+In other words, GtdGraph is based directy on the set-theoretic notion of graphs.
+More precisely, the GtdGraph database contains multiple graphs, sharing a common set of nodes, but with distinct sets of edges.

+GtdGraph uses shell primitives and plain old filesystem directories as generic, persistent sets.

-### `nodes`
+### `nodes` ###

-Nodes are identified by UUID strings.
-This might be overkill, but the `uuid` package makesi t easy to generate UUIDs, and we can be reasonably sure they're unique, even across systems.

-This is referred to as the `NODE_DIR` in the source.
+The `"${NODE_DIR}"` contains an entry for each node.
+Each node is identified by a unique ID (not a content hash) which remains the same through its life.

+IDs are generated by `uuid -m`, which might be overkill, but seems at least reasonably safe from collisions.

-### Edges: `dependencies`, `contexts`
+### Edges: `dependencies`, `contexts` ###

+Edges are strings, containing a pair of UUIDs separated by a `:`.

 There are two sets of edges:
-- `dep`: `DEPS_DIR` in the source
+- `dep`: `"${DEPS_DIR}"` in the source
-- `context`: `CTXT_DIR` in the source
+- `context`: `${CTXT_DIR}"` in the source

-Edges a string, containing a pair of UUIDs separated by a `:`.

-This separator was chosen because it seemed easy to work with, and doesn't feel like it needs a space.
-I realize this could cause issues with some filesystems.

-## Datum / Data
+### Datum / Data ###

-Graph nodes can contain arbitrary data.
+Users can associate arbitrary data with graph nodes.
 Data is plural of datum.
-Each graph node datum is simply a file or directory underneath the node's directory.
+Each *datum* is simply a file or directory underneath the node's directory.

-The `graph_datum` graph function is a low-level command which operates on a single datum of a single node.
+`graph_datum` is a low-level function which performs operations on a single datum of a single node.

-The `datum` query function is a graph filter which exposes a subset of the datum subcommands in a filter chain.
+`datum` high-level query consumer which exposes a subset of the datum subcommands.

-Most data are arbitrary, there are a few special keys which support more opinionated functions and GTD-specific functionality.
+There are a few `reserved` data used to implement the more opinionated and gtd-specific functions.

-### `contents`
+#### `contents` ####

 `contents`: datum containing summary of graph node entry